Industrialists

 The sawmill module focuses on the 19th century sawmill industry and the fascinating personality of Erik Längman.

-The engineering industry has given rise to today's technology industry.
-The history of engineering is long and multi-faceted.
-Production goes from boilers to boilers, from the potato boilers of the 19th century to today's power plants the size of apartment blocks.
-The Konepaja section also looks strongly to the future, to future energy production and sustainable industry.
+The machine shop industry has given roots to today's technology industry.
+The history of machine shops is long and multi-faceted.
+Production goes from the manufacturing of potato boilers for households in the 19th century to today's power plants the size of apartment buildings.
+The machine shop section also looks strongly to the future, to future energy production and sustainable industry.

 Shipbuilding

-Although shipbuilding has been part of the same unit as Konepaja's activities, it has been given its own section in the exhibition.
+Although shipbuilding has been part of the same unit as machine shop, it has been given its own section in the exhibition.
 The section tells the story of the ships built at the Varkaus shipyards, their builders and construction methods, without forgetting the important war reparations industry.

 Paper and pulp industry

 The story of paper in Varkaus was and is a story of many dramas and coincidences.
 The waterways and forests surrounding Varkaus provided an excellent setting for the creation of a large-scale industry.
 Paper required pulp and energy.
-Walter Ahlström, who ran A. Ahlström Oy, knew this.
-Under his leadership, in 1909, the people of Satakunta won a tight bidding war against the Norwegian Gutzeit for the dominion of Varkaus.
+Walter Ahlström, who ran A. Ahlström Oy company, knew this.
+Under his leadership, in 1909, the company won a tight bidding war against the Norwegian Gutzeit for the dominion of Varkaus.
 In the 21st century, digitalisation has hit the traditional paper industry hard.
-The identity and structure of the traditional paper town has been shaken to the core.
-Today, Stora Enso's activities are focused on sustainable wood processing.
+The identity and structure of the traditional paper industry city has been shaken to the core.
+Today, Stora Enso's operations are aimed at sustainable wood processing.
 The long tradition of papermaking is still continued by the paperboard mill.

-The different branches of the timber industry in Stora Enso are presented as a product tree, with the main focus on the diversity of the timber industry and the variety of products.
+The different branches of the wood industry are presented in the exhibition as a "product tree", with the main focus on the diversity of the wood industry and the variety of products.
 Alongside the paper and pulp industry, the aim was to make greater use of wood material by building a plywood factory as early as 1926.
 After the plywood factory, production expanded into ever smaller and more inventive industries and more highly processed products.
-The branches that emerged from the expansion of production at the time of A. Ahlström Oy, such as the plywood factory, the woodworking factory, the packaging industry, the honeycomb factory, the sound engineering factory and the house factory, were and to some extent still are operating in Varkaus.
-In 2016, a new branch of the timber industry was created when LVL (Laminated Veneer Lumber) was started in Varkaus.
+The branches that emerged from the expansion of production at the time of A. Ahlström Oy, such as the blockboard factory, the woodproduct factory, the packaging industry, the egg carton factory, the sound engineering factory and the house factory, were and to some extent still are operating in Varkaus.
+In 2016, a new branch of the wood industry was created when LVL (Laminated Veneer Lumber) wood product began to be manufactured in Varkaus.

 Aalto

-Alvar Aalto's activities in Varkaus and cooperation with A. Ahlström Oy began in the mid-1930s.
+Alvar Aalto's operation in Varkaus and collaboration with A. Ahlström Oy began in the mid-1930s.
 The majority of the buildings commissioned by Ahlström from Aalto in Varkaus were related to housing for industrial workers and production at the Varkaus house factory.
-Aalto's most important individual projects in Varkaus were the sawmill, the factory manager's apartment, the Rantala conversion works, and the Virkamiesklubi weekend house in Kinkamo.
+Aalto's most important individual projects in Varkaus were the sawmill, the renovation of the factory director's apartment called Rantala, and the weekend lodge for Warkaus Factory Club in Kinkamo.
 Aalto's unrealised and demolished buildings in Päiviönsaari can be explored in a virtual 3D model using VR glasses.

 Living

-Life and housing of the industrial community in Varkaus, from the pottery to the city of Varkaus.
-What kind of community lived at the Varkaus ironworks, how they lived and lived and formed first the trading house and then the town called Varkaus?
-The section includes a room in the cellar with furnishings, such as a bunk bed and other items from the life of an ordinary Varkaus resident.
+The life and living of the industrial community in Varkaus, from the foundry to the city of Varkaus.
+What kind of community lived at the Varkaus ironworks, how they lived and formed first the market town, and then the city called Varkaus?
+The section includes a typical early 20th century workers' stove-room with furnishings, such as a bunk bed and other items.